CGCookie/retopoflow/help/patches.md

 - 4 strips in a rectangular loop: opposite strips must contain the same number of edges

-If no pre-visualized regions show after selection, no geometry will be created after pressing F.
+If no pre-visualized regions show after selection, no geometry will be created after pressing {{fill}}.

 Adjust the Angle parameter to help Patches determine which connected edges should be in the same strip.
-Alternatively, you can manually toggle vertex corners using `Ctrl+Shift+Action`.
+Alternatively, you can manually toggle vertex corners using {{action alt0}}.